mod-posh/ComputerManagement/docs/Get-InvalidLogonAttempts.md

     102 = Warning
     104 = Information

-If you adjust theh script to look for event id's other than 4625, you will want to examine the Event Properties.
+If you adjust the script to look for event id's other than 4625, you will want to examine the Event Properties.
 This is similar to viewing the
 "Friendly" view of an event in the event log.